-WDR & RT Taggart have been appointed by Mid Ulster District Council to undertake a study into future landfill capacity in Northern Ireland.
+Taggarts have been appointed by Mid Ulster District Council to undertake a study into future landfill capacity in Northern Ireland.
+This is the third review of Northern Ireland landfill capacity which allows a tracked comparison of changes in the market.

-Northern Ireland has seen a change in the management of waste over the past 15 years, moving from landfill disposal of waste to the recycling and composting of appropriate wastes with a large volume of the residual waste sent for processing and energy recovery.
+Northern Ireland has seen a change in the management of waste over the past 17 years, moving from landfill disposal of waste to the recycling and composting of appropriate wastes with a large volume of the residual waste sent for processing and energy recovery.